llpyyz/GettingAndCleaningData_Project/README.md

 How R script run_analysis.r works:
 ----------------------------------

 ###Note: I must apologize for a mistake I made on this assignment.
-As you will see, I produced a tidy data set with **more** information than was requested.
-The assignment called for finding just the average (mean) of all features involving either the mean or standard deviation of some measured variable; 66 features by my count.
-My tidy data set actually provides both the mean **and** the standard deviation of those 66 features.
+As you will see, I produced a tidy data set with MORE information than was requested.
+The assignment called for finding just the average (mean) of all features involving either the mean or standard deviation of the measured variable; 66 features by my count.
+My tidy data set actually provides both the mean AND the standard deviation of those 66 features.
 And so my process includes several extra steps beyond what was required.

 ###Assumes raw data downloaded from [this site](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)